 Here are 4 reasons why Third Party claims should be handled by a specialized TPA:

 “Where your fleet is concerned, we’re already receiving the first report of loss; if there’s a third-party injury, we’re in position to know it faster than anyone.
 There’s no disconnect, no handoff, no waiting period.
-By the time you learn about a Third Party bodily injury claim, we can already be working to close it.”
+By the time you learn about a Third Party general liability claim, we can already be working to close it.”

 VISIBILITY AND PROCESS COMPLIANCE